klukule/LoreDriver/README.md

 ## What works

 - A Lore stream resolves commit metadata over gRPC.
-- A job dispatches to an agent, the agent syncs the Lore workspace to given revision, and BuildGraph runs to completion.
+- A job dispatches to an agent, the agent syncs the Lore workspace to a given revision, and BuildGraph runs to completion.

-## What's broken / not done yet

-- **Conforms.** Conform tasks are disabled in the demo (`EnableConformTasks: false`) to avoid a Perforce-only code path; agents show "Pending Conform".
-- **Dashboard.** Lore workspaces and Lore clusters don't show in the dashboard (those panels are built from Perforce config).
-- **Dispatch rides the Perforce path.** Horde gates job dispatch on a healthy Perforce cluster, so a Lore stream must point at a real (reachable) Perforce server purely to pass the `p4 info` health check - the enricher overwrites the address at runtime.
-See config below.
+- Conforms (incremental and full).
+Incremental resets the workspace to the synced revision; full verifies + heals (re-fetch/repair) then resets.

 ## Untested